jupyter/nbdime/CONTRIBUTING.md

 ### Running npm tests

 The project uses jest to test the javascript, a typescript compile step occurs before the test suite runs.
 You can run the tests for the entire project with `npm run test` in the root, or change directories to the package you are working on and run `npm run test` to test just that package.

+### VSCode/CodeSpace Setup

+If you are working in vscode with GitHub codespaces many of the command you will need to run have been moved into vscode tasks.
+This includes building the webapp and lab extension, running test, launching the webapp, launching vscode and others.
+You can see the available tasks by choosing `Run Build Task from the global Terminal menu` to learn more about tasks see [this doc](https://code.visualstudio.com/docs/editor/tasks).